-I’m an interdisciplinary scholar working across the Environmental Humanities and Film and Media Studies.
-My research focuses on entanglements of visual culture, industry, and environments in North America, historically and in the times-to-come.
-Other interests include Canadian cultural studies, media infrastructure, petrocultures and energy studies, research creation, and speculative futures.
+I’m an interdisciplinary scholar working between film and media studies, cultural studies, and the environmental and energy humanities.
+My research explores connections between place, energy, and visual culture in North America, historically and in the times-to-come.
+I use a variety of methods, including textual analysis, archival research, low-carbon methods, place-based writing, research creation and arts-based inquiry, and speculative imagining.
 I hold a Ph.D. in Film and Moving Image Studies from Concordia University, supported by a Vanier Canada Graduate Scholarship.

-At present, I’m a Banting Postdoctoral Fellow in the Department of English at Memorial University in St. John’s, Newfoundland and Labrador.
+I work as an Assistant Professor of English at Memorial University’s Grenfell Campus on the west coast of Newfoundland.
+Previously, I held a Banting Postdoctoral Fellowship in the Department of English at Memorial University in St. John’s.
 I live and work as a visitor of settler descent on the traditional lands of the Mi’kmaq, Beothuk, Innu, and Inuit.

-Follow me on Twitter @stalebreadzine to see my craftwork and other projects.
+Follow me on Twitter @stalebreadzine to see my craftwork, links to my recent publications, and other projects.

 Affiliated Researcher with the Low-Carbon Research Methods Group

 Reviews Editor (incoming) at the Journal of Environmental Media, published by Intellect